 Most personal trainers and personal training companies share certain insurance needs, and it can be convenient and cost-effective to meet them by buying the common insurance policies in one bundle.
 These bundles of policies are called business owner's policies, or BOP's.
 For personal trainers, a typical BOP should contain general liability, professional liability, and commercial liability.
 You can also add other policies to your bundle to save money.

 Businesses with physical premises are at risk of clients coming on to their property and getting injured.
 Gyms, particularly, have a lot of hazards that a client might sue over if they are injured.
 General liability insurance, or 'trip and fall insurance,' covers the claims made in those circumstances.
-They could cover up to $1 million per claim, but types of specific situations and coverage limits could vary by insurance company.
+They could cover up to $1 million per claim, but types of specific situations and coverage limits could vary by the insurance company.
 You will want to get with your insurance provider to work out the details.